artyom-beilis/OpenLiveStacker/README.md

 ## Status

 - Beta, runs on Linux and Android.
-- Works with ASI ZWO, ToupTek and UVC Cameras,
 - Platforms: Linux, PI and  Android, Windows services for Linux are working as well
 - Cameras:
     - Supported: